LimitPixelLLC/Sabitus-Law/README.md

 ---

 ## 04 // Deployment & Sovereignty
 The PXG6 engine initiates a **Sequencing Phase** where source material is mapped into a high-resolution expansion.
-This process provides a bit-perfect reconstruction path with near-zero energy overhead.
+By utilizing the **Temporal Heartbeat** of high-frequency hardware, the protocol achieves bit-perfect reconstruction while maintaining the integrity of the DNA Seed.

 * **Status:** Proprietary Protocol
 * **Source Code:** Encrypted / Non-Distributable